Our Scope of Practice

 - Most of our clients have been in Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, Nebraska and Illinois.
 However, our approach is marketable and legally permitted in virtually every state.

-- Our average transaction size for 2015-2019 was about $13.56 million.
-However, we have closed financings as large as $38 million, and yet will assist with needs as small as $1 million or so.
+- Our average transaction size for 2015-present was about $15.39 million.
+However, we have closed financings as large as $63 million, and yet will assist with needs as small as $1 million or so.